jamielaw-smith/STARS_library/README.md

 <img src="https://people.ucsc.edu/~lawsmith/theme/images/mdots.png" width="500" alt="dM/dt's">

 ## Reference
-Please cite our paper if you use this repository: LINK.
+Please cite our paper if you use this repository: LINK TO ADS.